A diverse group of dynamic individuals make up the COSA team. We share some things in common:

 show bio Patrick Kerr

-Patrick Kerr is the Executive Assistant for the Committee on Sustainability Assessment.
+Patrick Kerr is the Operations Associate for the Committee on Sustainability Assessment.
 Graduating in May 2015 with honors from College of the Holy Cross, Patrick brings a Bachelor of Arts in Political Science along with a concentration in Peace and Conflict Studies to COSA.
 Though a recent graduate, he offers in-depth research experience, which he showcased in his senior honors thesis entitled “Politics Tangled in the Web.”
 In addition to his work as a student, Patrick has managed several jobs and internships, which have given him a strong background in bookkeeping and office operations.
 Passionate about the homeless and hungry of Philadelphia, Patrick has volunteered at the Sarnelli House in Kensington for nearly a decade.
 Patrick’s interest in issues concerning justice and sustainability motivate his work.
 He is currently pursuing his Master’s Degree in Public Policy.

 show bio Friedrich von Kirchbach